aarondalao/AJD-at2-pt3/ReadMe.md

 # NoSQL (MongoDB) and Laravel Mini Application

-TODO: Add a quick description of this application.
+This mini application is to showcase what I've learned in the course of Diploma in Information Technology (Advanced programming).
+The main function of this application add, modify and delete car collectors and their respective cars.

 ## I a.
 Project Details

-- Project Name: XXX-AT2-POR-Pt2
+- Project Name: AJD-AT2-POR-Pt2
-- Author: YOUR_NAME_HERE <EMAIL_HERE>
+- Author: Aaron John Dave Dalao
+- Email: aaron.dalao@gmail.com / 20083979@tafe.wa.edu.au
-- Course: Diploma of Information Technology (SPECIALISATION_HERE)
+- Course: Diploma of Information Technology (Advanced Programming)

 ## I b.
 System Details

-- Laravel Version: XX.XX
+- Laravel Version: 9.17
-- MongoDB Version: XX.XX
+- MongoDB Version: 5.0.6
-- PHP Version: XX.XX
+- PHP Version: 8.0
 - MongoDB Host: xxxxxxxxx

 ## TO DO